Solvidia/Python-CPU-GPU-memory-profiler-/README.md

 1. Use `--reduced-profile` to include only lines and files with memory/CPU/GPU activity.
 2. Use `--profile-only` to include only filenames containing specific strings (as in, `--profile-only foo,bar,baz`).
-3. Decorate functions of interest with `@profile` to have Scalene report _only_ those functions.
+3. Decorate functions of interest with `@profile` to have solvidia-mem-prof report _only_ those functions.
-4. Turn profiling on and off programmatically by importing Scalene (`import scalene`) and then turning profiling on and off via `scalene_profiler.start()` and `scalene_profiler.stop()`.
-By default, Scalene runs with profiling on, so to delay profiling until desired, use the `--off` command-line option (`python3 -m scalene --off yourprogram.py`).
+4. Turn profiling on and off programmatically by importing solvidia-mem-prof (`import solvidia-mem-prof`) and then turning profiling on and off via `solvidia-mem-prof_profiler.start()` and `solvidia-mem-prof_profiler.stop()`.
+By default, solvidia-mem-prof runs with profiling on, so to delay profiling until desired, use the `--off` command-line option (`python3 -m solvidia-mem-prof --off yourprogram.py`).
 </details>

 <details>
 <summary>
-How do I run Scalene in PyCharm?
+How do I run solvidia-mem-prof in PyCharm?
 </summary>

-**A:**  In PyCharm, you can run Scalene at the command line by opening the terminal at the bottom of the IDE and running a Scalene command (e.g., `python -m scalene <your program>`).
+**A:**  In PyCharm, you can run solvidia-mem-prof at the command line by opening the terminal at the bottom of the IDE and running a solvidia-mem-prof command (e.g., `python -m solvidia-mem-prof <your program>`).
 Use the options `--cli`, `--html`, and `--outfile <your output.html>` to generate an HTML file that you can then view in the IDE.
 </details>

 <details>
 <summary>
-How do I use Scalene with Django?
+How do I use solvidia-mem-prof with Django?
 </summary>

-**A:** Pass in the `--noreload` option (see https://github.com/plasma-umass/scalene/issues/178).
+**A:** Pass in the `--noreload` option (see https://github.com/plasma-umass/solvidia-mem-prof/issues/178).
 </details>

 <details>
 <summary>
-Does Scalene work with gevent/Greenlets?
+Does solvidia-mem-prof work with gevent/Greenlets?
 </summary>

 **A:** Yes!
 Put the following code in the beginning of your program, or modify the call to `monkey.patch_all` as below: